-- Possession and/or consumption of alcohol by individuals under the age of 21 is prohibited. - Providing access to alcohol to persons under the age of 21 is forbidden. - SMC students under the age of 21 are subject to disciplinary charges for possession or consumption of alcohol. - Students who are under the age of 21 may not be in the presence of alcohol, except at campus events or in public campus spaces designated as "wet."
+- No one may possess or consume alcohol of any type while on College-sponsored trips away from campus. - Students in a room with all occupants over the age of 21 are allowed to have alcohol. - SMC students under the age of 21 are subject to discipline charges for possession or consumption of alcohol even in off-campus locations as such behavior is illegal in the state of South Carolina. - Simply being in the presence of alcohol for someone under 21 on or off campus can be considered a violation.
 For example, if several students are in a residence hall room where only one bottle of beer is visible, all of those present may be subject to disciplinary action. - Decisions about the likelihood of intoxication will usually be based on the student's appearance and/or behavior, without scientific verification.
-Campus Safety or Community Life staff members may, however, choose to measure a student's blood alcohol content using an objective device and the results may be used as evidence in disciplinary proceedings.

-- Empty alcoholic beverage containers, or signs or posters promoting alcohol may not be displayed in residence hall rooms or any other location on campus. - No notices may be posted or distributed on campus by students or outside persons that promote the consumption of alcoholic beverages.
+Campus Safety or Community Wellness Staff members may, however, choose to measure a student's blood alcohol content using an objective device and the results may be used as evidence in disciplinary proceedings. - Empty alcoholic beverage containers, or signs or posters promoting alcohol may not be displayed in residence hall rooms or any other location on campus. - No notices may be posted or distributed on campus by students or outside persons that promote the consumption of alcoholic beverages.